wg-perception/object_recognition_core/doc/source/detection/detection.rst

 Just run the detection.py script in /apps.
 It requires a configuration file through the ``-c`` option.
 Some of the options in there can be overriden by the command line for convenience.
 For now, use the default config_detection.txt.
+For now, use the default config_training.txt and change the following parameters to your needs:
+  - the db section can point to a different root, another machine for example
+  - the object_ids should be the list of object ids you want to train on.
+If you want, you can also use object_names, that are more human readable
+  - the source type can be ``ros_kinect`` or ``ros_bag``, in which case you must supply the bag field

 A typical command line session might look like::